codio-content/Coding_with_Javascript-File_Handling/.guides/content/Challenge--variable-length-records-6f58.md

 Fill in the **stubs** provided to complete the challenge.
-DO not forget what you have learned about splitting and joining strings and lists.
+Remember to use your new knowledge on splitting and joining strings and lists.

 {Check It!|assessment}(test-2358046206)